 In the Berkshires and nearby New York and Connecticut, our trail crews maintain existing trails and build new trails for the Appalachian Trail Conservancy, Trustees of Reservations, Columbia Land Conservancy and other conservation organizations.
 Our 2023 Conservation Crew members will collect environmental data at road crossing infrastructure as part of community preparedness for climate change.
-Crew Members work on crews of 6-8 youth and one crew leader.
+Crew Members work on crews of 6 youth and one crew leader.
 Trail crews start in the beginning of July and end in mid-August.
 Specific dates vary by crew.
 Over the course of the season crew members:

 - learn the skills necessary to the various jobs with which they are tasked;